 It's also important to know the difference between a watch and a warning, and when they are issued for tropical storms and hurricanes.

-A hurricane watch means hurricane conditions are possible in the watch area, and are issued 48 hours before the anticipated onset of tropical-storm-force winds.
+A hurricane watch means hurricane conditions are possible in the watch area, and is issued 48 hours before the anticipated onset of tropical-storm-force winds.

 -- Download an application to your smartphone that can notify people where you are, and if you need help or are safe.
-The Red Cross has a Hurricane App available in the Apple App Store and the Google Play Store.
-A First Aid app is also available.
+The Red Cross has a Hurricane App available in the Apple App Store and the Google Play Store as well as a shelter finder app.
+A first aid app is also available.

 -- Bring outside items in if they could be picked up by the wind.

 -- Clear gutters of debris.

 -- Turn the refrigerator to its coldest setting in case power goes off.
 Use a cooler to keep from opening the doors on the freezer or refrigerator.

 -- Get a full tank of gas in one car.

 -- Go over the evacuation plan with the family, and learn alternate routes to safety.

 -- Learn the location of the nearest shelter or nearest pet-friendly shelter.